Skip navigation

 What to Consider at Home

 Staying safe in the bathroom is important for people with joint pain, muscle weakness, or physical disability.
-If you have any of these issues, you will need to take precaution in your bathroom.
+If you have any of these issues, you will need to take precautions in your bathroom.
 Remove all floor coverings and anything that blocks the entry.

 Bath or Shower